GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Future Lust (_epithumia_): Anger, rage, hatred, enmity, wrath, greed, longing
     - Present Distress (_lupe_): Envy, rivalry, jealousy, compassion, anxiety, mourning, sadness, troubling, grief, lamenting, depression, vexation, despondency
     - Future Fear (_phobos_): Sluggishness, shame, fright, timidity, consternation, pusillanimity, bewilderment, faintheartedness
+- [Delphic maxims](https://en.wikipedia.org/wiki/Delphic_maxims).
+147 cited by Stobaeus; 3 inscribed at the Temple of Apollo at Delphi:
+    - Γνῶθι σεαυτόν.
+Know thyself.
+In Latin: _nosce te ipsum_ or _temet nosce_.
+I.e. Introspection.
+    - Μηδὲν ἄγαν.
+Nothing in excess.
+I.e. Temperance.
+    - Ἐγγύα πάρα δ ἄτα.
+Surety brings ruin.
+I.e. Pride.
+- [Tao Te Ching](https://en.wikipedia.org/wiki/Tao_Te_Ching) (道德經) by Laozi (老子).
+Sort of misfiled here but its short and deep.
+Some of my favorite items
+    - "The tao that can be described is not the eternal Tao.
+The name that can be spoken is not the eternal Name.".
+One interpretation is try to understand instead of blindly following dogma or formulas.
+    - "When goodness is lost there is morality.".
+Dogma.
+    - "If you realize that you have enough, you are truly rich. "
+    - "Every journey begins with a single step."
+    - "Not-knowing is true knowledge.
+Presuming to know is a disease.
+First realize that you are sick; then you can move toward health."
+    - "I have just three things to teach: simplicity, patience, compassion."
+    - "The path into the light seems dark, the path forward seems to go back, the direct path seems long."
+    - "The truth is not always beautiful, nor beautiful words the truth."
+    - "A leader is best When people barely know he exists Of a good leader, who talks little, When his work is done, his aim fulfilled, They will say, 'We did this ourselves.'"

 My favorite is __GRACE__: